Planning to enjoy some friends, family, food, and fireworks? Be careful, as fireworks may increase your risk of a trip to the hospital.

 - Try to make your own fireworks.

-The good news is that fireworks injuries are 100% preventable, says Fontana.
-Consider these activities instead of setting off fireworks in your back yard.
+The good news is that fireworks injuries are completely preventable, says Fontana.
+Consider these activities instead of setting off fireworks in your backyard.

 - Go to community fireworks celebrations.
 You can watch safely from a distance and enjoy a fantastic show.